billybbob/Franka_Teleop/README.md

    ```bash
    colcon test
    ```
 > Remember, franka_ros2 is under development.
 > Warnings can be expected.

-# Run a sample ROS2 application
+# Run a sample ROS 2 application

 To verify that your setup works correctly without a robot, you can run the following command to use dummy hardware:

 ```bash
 ros2 launch franka_fr3_moveit_config moveit.launch.py robot_ip:=dont-care use_fake_hardware:=true
 ```

+# Run Gazebo examples with ROS 2

+If you want to use Gazebo to run your code, you can find some examples here: [franka_gazebo](./franka_gazebo/README.md)

 # Troubleshooting